-Another concept English comes up short in is for the idea of sacred space.
+Another concept English comes up short in is the idea of sacred space.
 It’s usually presented as some altar in the home in a corner.
-You can pray or meditate there for a couple of seconds in the morning or for a more extended time.
+You can pray or meditate there for a couple of seconds in the morning or for an extended time.
 It’s a universal idea coming directly from a variety of religions.

 Yet how many people have such altars in their homes?
-It doesn’t seem to be very common, yet it’s not possible to see either how common or uncommon.
-To my knowledge, no survey of the prevalence of home altars exists, even among religious people.
-Altars are public, not personal phenomena.
+It doesn’t seem very common, yet it’s impossible to see how common or uncommon.
+To my knowledge, no survey on the prevalence of home altars exists, even among religious people.
+Altars are a public, not a personal phenomenon.

 The concept of sacred space goes far deeper than is commonly depicted in design and mindfulness-oriented magazines.

-Many religious people have no altar in their home.
+Many religious people have no altar in their homes.
 They might have some pictures or sacred objects on their wall.
 They might have some books.